TeejMcSteez/SRSM/README.md

 - Node/npm (Using path and fs built in packages)
 - Express
 - UUID (for jsonwebtoken UID)
-- Bcrypt (To compare hashed DB values)
+- Argon2 (To compare hashed DB values)
 - jsonwebtoken (for session management)
 - dotenv
 - Express-http-to-https (for http redirects)